 /status endpoint which can be used to check that the agent is running and can be reached by browsers running on the client machines.

 When Kerberos authentication is used, the fully qualified domain name (FQDN) of the machine where the agent is running will be used as part of the SPN.

 For example, if the agent’s status page can be reached using the following URLs:

 and assuming that mwserver.emea.itrs is the DNS reverse resolution of 192.168.10.221, then mwserver.emea.itrs is the FQDN, the name known to the client machines, for the agent’s host.

 This can be checked before attempting to configure Kerberos for the agent.

 To authenticate with the KDC, the agent needs to be configured with credentials (username and password) with which to log on.

-The Configure SSO Agent's LDAP Settings in SSO Agent User Guide explains how to set the LDAP user name and password and how to set a separate Kerberos user name and password if required.
+The Configure SSO Agent's LDAP Settings in SSO Agent User Guide explains how to set the LDAP username and password and how to set a separate Kerberos user name and password in your

 The agent also needs to know the location of the KDC.
 It can usually determine this by looking up a DNS record for the Kerberos service: